raganwald/braythwayt.com/_posts/2013-11-27-herd-thither-me-hither.md

 But if these essays won't change anybody's mind, why do people write them?
 Why do people read them and debate their contents?

-### Why are people so invested in appearing to research a decision?

 This is the interesting thing: Why are people so invested in appearing to research a decision, when in reality, they have already made up their minds and their conclusion has been preordained?

+### Why CoffeeScript is like a Wicked-Fast Macintosh

 Let me retell a story.[^anecdote]